Notes on ‘White’ by Richard Dyer

 - all 3 make reference to potential loss of dominant state of the whites-Simba- the uprising of the Mau-Mau against British occupation, Jezebel-the abolition of slavery in the USA, and ‘Night’ (implicitly) the various power struggles of the black people in 1960’s USA.

-- Dyer says that the sense of otherness in these films is based on ‘existential psychology’- introduced by Sartres where ‘an individual becomes self-aware by perceiving its difference from others’ (sounds a little like Lacan’s mirror phase, but this involves a misapprehension/false perception about ‘no difference’ with another individual (the mirror image)
+- Dyer says that the sense of otherness in these films is based on ‘existential psychology’- introduced by Sartres where ‘an individual becomes self-aware by perceiving its difference from others’ (this sounds a little like Lacan’s mirror phase, but this involves a misapprehension/false perception about ‘no difference’ with another individual (the mirror image)

 - This existential pysychology has been discussed by numerous authors , but Dyer concentrates on how it is played out in the films…